magnitopic/TelegramBots/README.md

 In this repository you will find all the Telegram bots I've programed.
 Some of them have their own repos because of their complexity, but they are still include in this one.

 It's designed so that you can run any of the bots from this one repo.
-Just type your TOKEN in an _.env_ file, chouse a bot and run it.
+Just type your TOKEN in an _.env_ file, choose a bot and run it.

 ## Set up